 Data mining is a form of business intelligence and data analysis.
 It is the process of analysing data to draw useful conclusions or predictions from it.
 It’s a technique frequently adopted by large-scale ecommerce businesses to aid with marketing and product development.

 Because of the nature of the internet, ecommerce businesses will obtain a lot of data about their customers, or their prospective customers.
 Data is obtained whenever a purchase is made, an account is created, or a page view is made.
-This raw data can come from the database associated with an ecommerce website which holds all account and payment information, as well as from web analytics tools like Google Analytics.
+This raw data (i.e. account and payment information) can come from the database associated with an ecommerce website, as well as from web analytics tools like Google Analytics.